Ogden Utah Temple

 Total Floor Area: 115,000 square feet.

-Visitors to the Ogden Utah Temple construction site may obtain additional information at the visitors' trailer where numerous displays—including a slideshow presentation—are available, and questions may be answered.
+Visitors to the Ogden Utah Temple construction site may obtain additional information at the visitors' trailer where displays are available, and questions may be answered.

 As of March 2013, much of the granite and window installation has been completed on the main level of the temple.
 Plastic sheeting is wrapped around the upper levels to control the temperature where black waterproofing is being applied to green insulating blocks prior to the attachment of exterior granite slabs.
 Framing is proceeding in both the temple and the adjacent tabernacle.
 A new parapet wall has been framed on top of the tabernacle.
 Much of the underground parking facility is completed, and rebar is being laid for the ceiling of the structure.

-In January 2012, the Daughters of the Utah Pioneers Museum and Miles Goodyear Cabin were relocated from the Ogden Utah Temple site to their new permanent location on a half-acre, city-donated site at the corner of Lincoln St and 21st Ave—just one block west of the temple block.
+In January 2012, the Daughters of the Utah Pioneers Museum and Miles Goodyear Cabin were relocated from the Ogden Utah Temple site to their new permanent location on a half-acre, city-donated site at the corner of Lincoln Ave and 21st St—just one block west of the temple block.

 The angel Moroni statue came down on August 8, 2011, followed by the spire that day and the next.
 The angel will be refurbished and reused, though not necessarily on the Ogden temple.